 Read on for this advice-filled post that should essential information for everyone who sleeps, which is all of us, right?

-Terry Cralle, certified clinical sleep educator, registered nurse specializing in sleep medicine, co-author of two books on sleep and a national spokesperson for the Better Sleep Council, based in Washington, D.C.
+Terry Cralle, certified clinical sleep educator, registered nurse specializing in sleep medicine, co-author of two books on sleep.

-Supportive mattress Your sleep surface is critical to your sleep quality.
+Supportive mattress – Your sleep surface is critical to your sleep quality.
 Far too many of us neglect the impact of the sleep surface on our sleep experience.
-Given that its one third of our day and one third of our lives, why not invest in the most comfortable mattress (and pillow, sheets and bedding)?
+Given that it’s one third of our day and one third of our lives, why not invest in the most comfortable bedroom (mattress, pillow, sheets and bedding)?
 It can make a difference!